Blackmist/hdinsight-csharp-storm-powerbi/README.md

 Once deployed, the topology will randomly emit sentences, count the occurrence of words, and emit the word and count to Power BI.
 If you visit http://powerbi.com and login as the user, you will see a new **Words** dataset, which can be used to create reports or a live dashboard.

+##Warning

+The PowerBiBolt.cs file includes logic to create the dataset if it doesn't already exist.
+This works for this example, since the parallelism hint for the bolt is 1.
+If you create multiple instances of the bolt, and the multiple instances all try to create a new dataset, Power BI seems to actually allow you to create multiples, all with the same name.

+So, for production use, you should create a standalone application that creates the dataset for you, before you deploy a topology with this bolt.
+To ensure that only one is created.

 ##TODO

 * Figure out some way to authenticate with a service account/application entry/something other than an AAD user.